• Skip to primary navigation

 Fermenting other vegetables

-Using the same brine, you can ferment almost any vegetable you can imagine.
-Add a sliced pepper to the cucumbers, it looks very ornamental and tastes great.
+Using the same method, you can ferment almost any vegetable you can imagine.
+Add a sliced pepper to the cucumbers, it looks very ornamental and tastes great, too.

 If you want to get more advanced in Fermentation

-Kirsten K. Shockey and Christopher Shockey also wrote a book Fermented Vegetables: Creative Recipes for Fermenting 64 Vegetables & Herbs in Krauts, Kimchis, Brined Pickles, Chutneys, Relishes & Pastes.
+We would recommend Kirsten K. Shockey and Christopher Shockey’s book:ย Fermented Vegetables: Creative Recipes for Fermenting 64 Vegetables & Herbs in Krauts, Kimchis, Brined Pickles, Chutneys, Relishes & Pastes.

 More Recipes You Might Enjoy: